terrywbrady/CldAws230/README.md

   - API Gateway for Lambda code
   - Initial web app code to interact with APIs
 - Week 6
-  - [describe.py](lambda/describe.py) Find Instances started with DSpace Tag
+  - [getInstances.py](lambda/getInstances.py) Find Instances started with DSpace Tag
-  - [startInstance.py](lambda/startInstance.py) Apply DSpace Tag to Instances
+    - Initially, I planned to create several different python files, but there is so much shared code between the Lambdas, I decided to keep it all in one module
 - Week 5
-  - [startInstance.py](lambda/startInstance.py) Initial Code - Start instance from AMI
+  - Initial Code - Start instance from AMI and insert user data
 - Week 4
   - Create a [Cloud Formation Script](bootstrap/ec2-cloudformation.json) to create a baseline instance for this AMI
   - Create EC2 with [startup script](bootstrap/startup.sh)